Data Driven Design, Creative Coding, Thesis

 Training stress - is a data point that uses heart rate and performance history to explain how taxing an activity is on your body.
 Higher TS indicates a tougher effort.

-Movement Tracking Photography
+02. Movement Tracking Photography

-This is human generative design: no two motions are the same, just as no two performances are.
+I began to understand this as a form of human generative design: no two motions are the same, just as no two performances are.
 On race day, the body’s output is shaped by training, health, conditions, and mindset—a complex equation that resists full control.

-Body-Generated Grids
+03. Body-Generated Grids

 I wanted to explore how grids, often seen as rigid structures in graphic design, can instead activate and energize a layout.
 I created a series of grids generated by a runner’s form and used them as the foundation for all of my thesis materials including all 200+ pages of my thesis book.